 What Factors Affect the Time It Takes to Get a CDL?

-A CDL truck driver is one of the few high paying careers that does not require a college degree or a lot of time.
-It does, however, take dedication.
-When selecting a CDL school, you will want to consider the following factors.
+Professional truck driver is one of the few high paying careers that does not require a college degree or a lot of time.
+Unlike many trade school or traditional higher education programs, you can get your CDL in Less than a month.
+While it doesn’t take long to get a CDL, it does, however, take dedication.
+When selecting a school, you will want to consider the following factors.

 Road and Range training is 120 hours and follows classroom training.
 Students spend their time practicing driving and backing maneuvers like the straight line back and alley dock.
 In addition, students will practice on the road driving with a licensed CDL driver.
 Our curriculum is set up to provide adequate time for students to develop their skills and comfort behind the wheel.